SpringRoll/SpringRollContainer/README.md

 });
 container.openPath('game.html');
 ```

-PausePlugin sets a className of 'paused' or 'unpaused' on individual pause buttons.
+`PausePlugin` sets a className of 'paused' or 'unpaused' on individual pause buttons.

 ### Captions:
-There are two plugins that interact with captions: CaptionsTogglePlugin, and CaptionsStylePlugin.
+There are two plugins that interact with captions: `CaptionsTogglePlugin`, and `CaptionsStylePlugin`.
-CaptionsTogglePlugin allows the user to hide or show the captions in the game.
+`CaptionsTogglePlugin` allows the user to hide or show the captions in the game.
-CaptionsStylePlugin allows the user to control the size, placement, and color of the captions.
+`CaptionsStylePlugin` allows the user to control the size, placement, and color of the captions.

 ```javascript
 import { CaptionsStylePlugin, CaptionsToggleplugin, Container } from 'springroll-container';